aptech/docs/docs/pdisbalanced.rst

 Remarks
 -------

+This function assumes panel is sorted by group and date.
+Note that panel data can be sorted using :func:`pdSort`.

 This function evaluates whether each group in a panel dataset spans the maximum time range observed across all groups.

 - If `groupvar` is not provided, the function defaults to the first categorical or string variable in the dataframe.